Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 ### Answer 6 - Tobi UP:

-if weather was nice listen to slower-paced music if rain listen to upbeat tweak the playlist
+if the weather is nice listen to slower-paced music if rains listen to upbeat tweak the playlist